 GOOD: BEING or DOING ON THANKSGIVING

 Being good is different from doing what is good.
 The young man may have been good but he did not necessarily practice his goodness.
 Jesus indicated that there was more to being good than merely keeping the Commandments.
 He believed in them, but he did not apply his riches to back them.
-It appears that the Commandments kept him from achieving a far greater good, namely becoming a disciple of Jesus (Mk.10: 19-21).
+It appears that the Commandments kept him from achieving a far greater good, namely becoming a disciple of Jesus (Mark 10:19-21).
 Like that young noble man, we too strive to be good but being good without deeds and sacrifices gains us nothing.
 For that reason Jesus joined the Commandment to love God with the one that includes the neighbor.
-It is our love or deed for each other that is transferred over into God’s good (I Jn.4: 19-21).
+It is our love or deed for each other that is transferred over into God’s good (I John 4:19-21).

 Furthermore, Jesus distinguished clearly God’s good from man’s good.
 The two are as far apart as heaven is from earth.
 God by nature is good and so are His deeds.
-Whatever God has created was good (Gen.1).
-James, half-brother to Jesus capture the essence, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows” (Ja.1: 17).
+Whatever God has created was good (Genesis 1).
+James, the half-brother to Jesus capture the essence, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows” (James 1:17).
 What man did with what was good became a far lesser good.
 By nature man is inconsistent and irresponsible.
 He does not even trust himself.
-According to the Apostle Paul, there is a war between good and evil going on within each one of us (Ro.7: 23).
+According to the Apostle Paul, there is a war between good and evil going on within each one of us (Romans 7:23).
 Without divine or spiritual assistance, we form a new kind of good that is mixed with a heavy dose of evil.
-This man-made good appears to be of God; but when it is tested, it contradicts what it intends to be (II Tim.3: 5).
+This man-made good appears to be of God, but when it is tested, it contradicts what it intends to be (II Timothy 3:5).